vojtechgadurek/LittleSharp/LittleSharp/README.md

 ## Introduction

 Littlesharp brings the possibility to compile functions and actions for some paremeters during runtime and also type safety to them.
 This library was mainly developed as sidequest to my Bachealor's thesis, but I decided to make it public.
 Bacheolor thesis had problem with large amount of hashing functions.
 The perfomance issue led mainly in two fact:

-- a % b is a slow operation, but when compiler knows it in addvance, it cam be opmtimized gaining circa 3 times faster execution
+- a % b is a slow operation, but when compiler knows it in addvance, it could be opmtimized gaining circa 3 times faster execution
 - Virtual calls are expensive for small functions, that are repeated many times and lies in hotpath

 Both of those charaterize most of hashing functions.